 Well, you will be amazed to know that there is as such no single gene responsible for PCOS.
-Instead, there are a wide variety of genes and underlying biochemical pathways which seems to be responsible for it.
+Instead, there is a wide variety of genes and underlying biochemical pathways that seems to be responsible for it.
 If you are wondering how come genes are responsible for PCOS, then read ahead of the brief explanation about the same.

 The main genes contributing to PCOS (Polycystic Ovary Syndrome) are those encoding for factors critical for production, transport, and regulation.
 This includes factors involved in insulin metabolisms such as signaling pathway initiating binding of insulin to its receptor, insulin-like growth factor and more.
 Apart from this, there are genes which also encode for:

 - Androgen Binding Receptor (ABR): Wherein the androgens (Hormones which are responsible for male-like traits and reproductive activity) bind to its receptor and initiate a further signaling cascade.